 For a lively night out, head to Duong Dong Town or Bai Truong Beach, where beach clubs, rooftop bars, and night markets stay open late.

-Phu Quoc Night Market (also called Dinh Cau Market) is a must-visit for local street food — from grilled scallops and fresh coconut ice cream to souvenirs and crafts.
+Phu Quoc Night Market (also called Dinh Cau Market) is a must-visit for local street food — from grilled scallops and fresh coconut ice cream to souvenirs and crafts (see Dinh Cau Market on the map).

 For a more laid-back atmosphere, try beachfront lounges like OCSEN Bar or Sunset Beach Bar — perfect for cocktails under the stars.